 Roots form along the stem, allowing it to attach to either the ground or vertical surfaces.
 A hardy opportunist, ivy can continue to grow through the winter months, when other plants are dormant.

 Ivy has both a juvenile and mature stage.
 To reach maturity, the juvenile plant must grow vertically on something like a tree, fence, wall, building, or even a small hill.
-Flower and berries will only appear on mature ivy.
+Flowers and berries will only appear on mature ivy.
 The flowers are small, greenish-white, and grow in umbrella-shaped clusters.
 Berries are purplish-black and many birds, especially starlings and robins, will eat them and disperse the seeds widely from the parent plants.

 Juvenile ivy leaves alternate on the stem and are leathery, with 3-5 lobes.
 Mature leaves tend to be unlobed and diamond-shaped.
 So many cultivated varieties of ivy exist, however, that leaves are an unreliable feature for identification.